Recognized as one of Canada's Top 100 Employers (2017)

-- Canadian Tire offers a number of communication and feedback tools to keep employees informed and capture their feedback, from "The Torch" newsletter and aptly named "inTIREnet" intranet to the "HotiDEAS" online feedback forum that provides employees with an opportunity to pitch their best ideas directly to senior leadership
+- Canadian Tire offers a number of communication and feedback tools to keep employees up to date and capture feedback, from "The Torch" newsletter and the aptly named "inTIREnet" intranet to the "HotiDEAS" online feedback forum, which offers employees opportunities to pitch their ideas directly to senior leadership

 Canadian Tire's team takes pride in Jumpstart